HosseinPAI/Neural-Network-in-Python/README.md

 </p>

 There are two different models in this project:
-* A simple neural network with optional hidden layers with Hing Loss and Relu activation function.
+* A simple neural network with optional hidden layers, Hing Loss and Relu activation function.
 * A Gaussian RBF neural network with optional hidden layers, a specific loss based on the below paper, and GeLu activation function.
 <br />https://arxiv.org/abs/1812.03190